chengyuehan/240Journal/journal-pages/week-03.md

 ![7](../assets/week-03/their.png)

 After comparing the two sets of results, our protocol required the return of the pre-processed data, while theirs required the raw data.
 When using a computer, pre-programming (e.g., using p5.js) allows the computer to display, process, and analyze the data in real time, but this is too cumbersome for handwriting.
-This is why I programmed the update time to change whenever the person next to me at the table changes.
+This is why I let the update time to change whenever the person increse and decrese at the table rather than just a fixed time.

 ### Independent Study: Live Data Visualisation